R4kaaaN/cheatsheets/rsync/rsync_English.md

 ---

-Suppose we changed/modified one or a couple of files it's insufficient to resync the entire directory/content.
+Suppose we changed/modified one or a couple of files it's insufficient to re-sync the entire directory/content.
 Instead we will use the `-u` option to sync/copy only the modified/newer files.

 Let's take our previous example: